Aeryn666/RegionRAG/README.md

 ```

 ## 🤗 Checkpoints
-We will release our trained checkpoint in Huggingface.
+We release our trained checkpoint in [Huggingface 🤗](https://huggingface.co/Aeryn666/RegionRet).

 ## 🤖 Evaluation
 Evaluation scripts are under ```scripts/eval``` folder.
 The ```scripts/eval/eval.sh``` script consists of two parts: evaluation of retrieval results and evaluation of generation results.